1889-90 Grievance with the SFA

 If this was a disappointment then the following week’s game, at home to young Dumbartonshire outfit Methlan Park was even more so.
 The visitors left with a 7-2 win.
 The game had been a physical one, and Thistle cancelled the following week’s game due to the number of injuries the players were carrying, and the following week again, four players were still missing when Thistle visited Westmarch to play St Mirren.
 Thistle were also missing McCorkindale, who had accepted an invitation from Rangers to play with them against Everton.
-Reid of Rangers played in goals for Thistle.
+An unusual exchange arrangement saw David Reid of Rangers played in goals for Thistle.
 The under-strength team won 4-1.

 The poor result against Rangers appeared to have given the players a shove, and in the following weeks Clyde (8-1 at home), Ayr (5-3 at home, missing Willie Paul who was at the Scotland international trial match at Third Lanark), St Bernards (5-3 at home), Linthouse (3-1 at Langlands, gaining revenge for an earlier defeat), and Morton (5-0 at home) were recorded in March.

 Representative honours also came Inchview’s way, when Willie Paul further impressed (although he was often disregarded for international recognition by members of the press who felt he was too much of an individual and not enough of a team player).
 Selected for the match against Wales (although many people thought he had played well enough in the last two years against the Welsh to deserve a step-up to play England) he scored four of Scotland’s goals in a 5-0 win.

 John McCorkindale was selected for the Glasgow team to play against the East of Scotland FA, which Glasgow won 3-2.